 The expense, the time commitment, the appalling travel, Vegas with 110º heat and no Siegfried and Roy.
 On the other hand, when planned right, a properly executed trade show can be a significant boost that lasts for several sales cycles.

-In the Summer of 2021, as last-minute planning is being done for Fall shows and budget decisions are being made for 2022, there are many unanswered questions hanging in the air, including some essentials: Are trade shows still worth it?
+Post COVID, there are many unanswered questions hanging in the air, including some essentials: Are trade shows still worth it?
 Will the shows we knew, loved, and complained about ever come back?

 First off, don’t believe the rumors of the trade show industry’s demise.
 Trade shows are coming back.
 But there are some things to be aware of as you plan for the next couple of years of activity.